blkFinch/blkfinch.github.io/_notes/-- Ref Notes --/Matter is just the spectrum of energetic vibration that is tangible to the mundane senses.md

 Just like how color is merely the spectrum of light that is visible to our senses- matter is the spectrum of spiritual energy that is tangible to the human senses.

+Not just matter but [[All exists on a spectrum of vibration]].
+Matter, light, emotions, forms.
+All of existence is a composite of various vibrational strands.
 ___
 ### References